edthuman/edthuman/README.md

 Hi there, I'm Ed :)

-In early April, I finished a Software Development bootcamp, and I'm starting work on some solo projects, as well as seeking out my first dev job!
+I finished a Software Development bootcamp with Northcoders in early April, and I'm now working on personal projects, as well as seeking out my first dev job!